What if I would have gone to a different school? Took a different job? Married someone else? We all play this game.

 As I stopped to catch my breath, I looked up and saw a man being lifted from his wheelchair to the pool lift and supported while he was lowered into the pool.
 He was visibly and audibly suffering other injuries as well and I mourned with him for the loss of the life he once had or never knew.

 I consider myself blessed that getting back to the life I knew was even an option.
-While it was a long and intense medically-assisted fight including months of therapy, walkers, neck braces, countless tubes, and multiple surgeries, there were many patients besides me in therapy that weren’t as lucky.
+While it was a long and intense medically-assisted fight including months of therapy, walkers, neck braces, countless tubes, and multiple surgeries, there were many patients besides me in therapy who weren’t as lucky.

 When I am struggling with my ‘What If?’ from that day, I often think about what could have been if the accident had gone just a bit differently that morning: